Aims and Values

 The Trust believes in high quality education and personal development for its young people

-Nine Schools, United by Shared Values
+Thirteen Schools, United by Shared Values

 The Trust believes in high quality education and personal development for its young people, strongly rooted in our communities.
 It believes in valuing all staff, developing a growth mind-set around distributive leadership and opportunity.
 Hope, belief and aspiration are woven through what we do, comparable to words written through a stick of rock.